aharonium/opensiddur.org/posts/posts/parashat-shemot-color-coded-according-to-its-narrative-layers_(aharon.varady_2018-12-23).html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-<span class="e"><sup>13</sup>&nbsp;Mosheh said to Elohim: "Here, I will come to the Children of Yisrael and I will say to them: 'The elo'ah of your fathers has sent me to you,' and they will say to me: 'What is his name?' – what shall I say to them?" <sup>14</sup>&nbsp;Elohim said to Mosheh: "'EHYEH ASHER EHYEH/I will be-there howsoever I will be-there.'"
+<span class="e"><sup>13</sup>&nbsp;Mosheh said to Elohim: "Here, I will come to the Children of Yisrael and I will say to them: 'The <em>elo'ah</em> of your fathers has sent me to you,' and they will say to me: 'What is his name?' – what shall I say to them?" <sup>14</sup>&nbsp;Elohim said to Mosheh: "'EHYEH ASHER EHYEH/I will be-there howsoever I will be-there.'"
 And he said: "Thus shall you say to the Children of Yisrael: 'EHYEH/I-WILL-BE-THERE sends me to you.'"</span>
 </div></td></tr>